William Byrd Suite

 Program Notes

 Keyboard music formed one of Byrd's main compositional endeavors, and the fruit of these labors provided the impulse for an entire school of Elizabethan keyboard composition.
-Most of these works were intended for performance at the virginal, a relative of the harpsichord in many timbral and mechanical aspects.
-Although Byrd's keyboard works first appear in the 1570s, they only circulate in manuscript until the publication of My Ladye Nevells Booke (1591) and Parthenia (1611).
+Most of these works were intended for performance at the virginal, a small relative of the harpsichord in many timbral and mechanical aspects (so named because it was often found in the bedrooms of unmarried young 17th century ladies).
+Although Byrd's keyboard works first appear in the 1570s, they only circulated in manuscript until the publication of My Ladye Nevells Booke (1591) and Parthenia (1611).
 However, the Fitzwilliam Virginal Book languished in obscurity until 1899 before receiving publication.
-This collection comprises the largest set of Byrd's keyboard works - around seventy - and is also regarded as England's foremost collection of keyboard works.
+This collection comprises the largest set of Byrd's keyboard works -- around seventy -- and is also regarded as England's foremost collection of keyboard works.
 All of the movements Gordon Jacob set in William Byrd Suite have the Fitzwilliam Virginal Book as their source.

 State Ratings